RagedUnicorn/docker-mysql/README.md

 docker-compose -f docker-compose-dev.yml up -d
 ```

-By default the launchscript `/docker-entrypoint.sh` will not be used to start the MYSQL process.
+By default the launchscript `/docker-entrypoint.sh` will not be used to start the MySQL process.
 Instead the container will be setup to keep `stdin_open` open and allocating a pseudo `tty`.
 This allows for connecting to a shell and work on the container.
-MYSQL itself can still be started with `/docker-entrypoint.sh`.
+MySQL itself can be started with `./docker-entrypoint.sh`.

 ## License